Optimal Gradient Checkpoint Search for Arbitrary Computation Graphs: Overview

 \section{Overview}

-Our Re-forwarding approach consists of two steps: preprocessing and re-forward training.
-In the preprocessing step, we produce an optimal split of the network to be trained.
-This preprocessing step is an \textbf{one-time effort} conducted before training.
-In the training step, during the first forward, we only store tensors at selected vertices according to the optimal split.
-During backward, the tensors and gradients at missing vertices are recovered by local forward operations (called re-forward).
-The re-forward training costs time overheads but gains substantial savings in training memory.
+GCP training consists of a pre-processing and a training step.
+In the pre-processing step, a GC searching algorithm is run to select GCs.
+Then in the training step, only tensors at the GCs are stored in memory during the first forward.
+During backward, the missing tensors and gradients are recovered by local re-forwarding.
+Like other GC searching algorithm \cite{griewank2000algorithm,chen2016training,gruslys2016memory}, \textbf{our algorithms focus on solving optimal GCs in the pre-processing step and is thus an one-time effort, which is only conducted before training}.

-In section 4, we start with the Linear Computation Graph (LCG) and formulate the optimization problem of the optimal split.
-We first discuss a special case of LCGs, where we can easily compute an optimal solution in analytic form and understand the effectiveness of Re-forwarding.
-Then we extend the solution to general LCGs.
+In section 4, we start with the Linear Computation Graph (LCG) and formulate the optimization problem of solving GCs.
+We first discuss a special case of LCGs, where we can easily compute an optimal solution in analytic form and understand the effectiveness of GCP.
+Then we present our algorithms to solve for optimal GCs in arbitrary LCGs.

 In section 5, we present our approach on Arbitrary Computation Graphs (ACGs).
-Section 5 is organized by a bottom-up manner.
-We first introduce all the basic components, including definitions and sub-algorithms, and then the final solver based on these components.In section 6, we present extensive experiments on networks with both linear and non-linear computation graphs.
+We first introduce all the basic components, including definitions and sub-algorithms, and then the final solver based on these components.

+In section 6, we present extensive experiments on networks with both linear and non-linear computation graphs.
 Due to space limit, we cannot put all illustrative examples in the paper.
-Extra examples are included in the "Extra Examples" section of the supplementary material.
+Extra illustrative examples are included in the "Extra Examples" section of the supplementary material.